CREATE A CONNECTION TO YOUR BACNET SERVER

 Access to MQTT Broker

-Now that you have access to your MQTT broker, let's create the Node-RED flow to connect your MQTT broker to your BACnet server.
-Essentially, all messages are exchanged via your MQTT broker, and we’ll use Node-RED to handle these messages and interact with the BACnet server.
+With access to your MQTT broker, let's create a Node-RED flow to connect your MQTT broker to your BACnet server.
+All messages will be exchanged via your MQTT broker, and Node-RED will handle these messages to interact with the BACnet server.

 - Server: Enter the broker address, e.g.,